raspberrypilearning/top-5-emoji-list/en/step_6.md

 The `bounce` animation runs with `ease` timing so the animation starts and ends slowly but speeds up in the middle.

-**Look:** To create a bounce effect, the `scale` property adjusts the size and the `translateY` property moves the element up and down the Y-axis.
+**Look:** To create a bounce effect, the `scale` property adjusts the size and the `translateY` property moves the element up and down the y-axis.

 --- code ---
 ---